getodk/xforms-spec/_sections/30-bindings.md

 As mentioned in [Bind Attributes](#bind-attributes), there are two different preload attributes.
 A particular combination of pre-load attributes populates a value according to a **predetermined fixed formula**, when a **predetermined event** occurs.
 Different combinations handle different events and use a different calculation.

+If an unsupported pair of values is provided, the preload has no effect.

 Supported preload attribute combinations are:

 | jr:preload    | jr:preloadParams  | value           		| event